-China Gulch Trail is a 2.2 mile moderately trafficked out and back trail located near Ione, CA and is good for all skill levels.
+China Gulch Trail is a 2.2 mile moderately trafficked out and back trail located near Ione, California and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and horses and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.
+Horses are also able to use this trail.

 It's an okay trail.
 We went 4th of July weekend and it was crazy hot.
 Luckily, there was a breeze the entire time we were on the trail.
 It starts to feel like you're never going to reach the end and you'll question whether you missed it somehow, but just keep going.
 You can't miss the gate at the end.
 We only ran into one person the entire time on the trail despite the lake being pretty busy.
 If you want to add on the little loop, make sure to pay attention.
 We missed the entrance, turned off where you should be meeting back up with the trail, took it almost back to the beginning, and then had to re-do the trail between the start/end of the loop!
 Added a little bit extra on.
 Make sure to bring sunscreen and hats!!
 Very exposed trail.
 Nice and long with consistent hills, it definitely helped us with some distance training.
 Recommend you do it on a cooler day, however.
 We both got overheated towards the end.